GfSE/SAF-Specification/stakeholders.md

 * What is the necessary response time for an interface or a service?
 * What is the rational if requirements are not considered?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
+* What operational capabilities are defined?

+  ***Rationale:  (Operational capability) In my role, I need to specify capabilities because the definition of capabilities allows communication about what is to be achieved to be separated from how it is achieved at an operational level. ***
 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
 * Which functions will the system provide?